 Australia’s best ever result at a FISU Winter WUG is two silver medals by Amber Arazny (Snowboard: Ladies’ Slopestyle) and Joss McAlpin (Snowboard: Men’s Big Air) in Almaty, Kazakhstan in 2017.

-The Summer World University Games features more than 20,000 athletes from 170 countries.
-For many, the event is a crucial stepping stone for talent progression on the international scene as young stars strive for Commonwealth and Olympic Games selection.
+The World Universades feature more than 20,000 athletes from 170 countries.
+For many, the events are a crucial stepping stone for talent progression on the international scene as young stars strive for Commonwealth and Olympic Games selection.

 Don’t miss a beat, subscribe for exclusive updates, events, and insider news!